- Relive the most famous day in French history – July 14th 1789 - through the eyes of the Heroes of the French Revolution!

 The tour involves 3 kilometers of walking at a smooth pace, with several stops to listen to commentaries.
 3 other kilometers are covered by a local bus unless you prefer to walk during the whole French Revolution tour.

-Won’t it be boring if I’m not a “History addict”?
+Won’t this walking tour be boring if I’m not a “History addict”?

 You won’t ever think History can be boring after this tour.
 It’s a very interactive and playful visit, with a bunch of fascinating anecdotes and facts.
-You will get historical information, but in a new fun way you never experienced somewhere else!
+You will get historical information from your historian expert, but in a new fun way you never experienced somewhere else!

 You will see the place where it once stood.
 The jail and fortress has been dismantled more than 200 years ago.
 Your guide will show you images to help you figure out what it looked like.

 Will we visit the inner part of any museum?